trishaBallakur/server-search/README.md

-## Stencil code for CSCI 1300 React lab
+## React app created to locate servers in Brown's CIT